benjaminion/upgrading-ethereum-book/src/book.md

 Issuance is the amount of new Ether created by the protocol in order to incentivise its participants.
 The net issuance, after accounting for penalties, burned transaction fees and so forth is sometimes referred to as inflation, or supply growth.

-The Eth1 chain issues new Ether in the form of block and uncle rewards.
-Since the London upgrade this issuance has been offset in part, or even at times exceeded by the burning of transaction base fees due to [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).
+Pre-Merge, the Eth1 chain issued new Ether in the form of block and uncle rewards.
+Since the London upgrade this issuance was been offset in part, or even at times exceeded by the burning of transaction base fees due to [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

-During the current Altair period, issuance on the beacon chain is additional to that on the Eth1 chain, but is much smaller (around 10% as much).
-After The Merge, there will no longer be any block or uncle rewards on the Eth1 chain.
-But the base fee burn will remain, and it is very likely that the net issuance will become negative &ndash; more Ether will be destroyed than created[^fn-ultrasound-money] &ndash; at least in the short to medium term.
+Post-Merge, there are no longer any block or uncle rewards issued on the Eth1 chain.
+But the base fee burn remains.
+It is possible for the net issuance to become negative &ndash; such that more Ether is destroyed than created[^fn-ultrasound-money] &ndash; at least in the short to medium term.
 In the longer term, Anders Elowsson argues that there will be [a circulating supply equilibrium](https://ethresear.ch/t/circulating-supply-equilibrium-for-ethereum-and-minimum-viable-issuance-during-the-proof-of-stake-era/10954?u=benjaminion) arising from Ether issuance by proof of stake and Ether destruction due to EIP-1559.

 [^fn-ultrasound-money]: You can see Ethereum's current issuance and play with various scenarios at [ultrasound.money](https://ultrasound.money/).